llm-on-gke/ML-pipeline-with-wandb-and-mlflow/README.md

 # ML pipeline with MLFlow and Weights and Biases

+Weights and biases project: https://wandb.ai/philippschmalen/nyc_airbnb?workspace=user-philippschmalen

 ## Getting started

-Create a `credentials.yaml` in project root and insert credentials
+Create a `credentials.yaml` in project root and insert credentials (`wandb` > profile settings > API key)

 ```yaml
 wandb:
    apikey: [YOUR WAND API KEY]
 ```

-Use docker to run the project.
+Use docker to run or develop the project

 ```docker
 # builds image with Dockerfile